Resolving disputes with our help

 Compliance and enforcement options

-Our Compliance and Enforcement Policy outlines the different tools we can use to assist with resolving workplace disputes and enforcing compliance with the FW Act.
+Our Compliance and Enforcement Policy outlines the different tools we use and when, to assist with resolving workplace disputes and enforcing compliance with the FW Act.

 - investigating potential non-compliance with the FW Act